A GMM approach to estimate the roughness of stochastic volatility: The setting

 In this section, we derive the moment structure of integrated variance in \eqref{equation:iv} within the framework of the general log-normal SV process \eqref{eq:LogPriceDynamics} -- \eqref{eq:LognormalInstantaneousVariance}.
 This serves as the foundation of our GMM procedure to estimate the parameters of the model.

 The starting point is the moment conditions:

 for a measurable function $g$, where $\theta_{0} \in \Theta$ is the true parameter vector.

-The expectation in \eqref{equation:moment-condition} is hard to calculate.
+The expectation in \eqref{equation:moment-condition} can be hard to calculate for most choices of $g$.
 While spot variance is log-normal, the integrated variance is a sum of correlated log-normal random variables, and figuring out its distribution is a highly nontrivial statistical problem.\footnote{The distribution of a sum of correlated log-normals can be approximated by the Fenton-Wilkinson method, where one replaces it with a single log-normal random variable.
 However, the approximation is often inaccurate.} This also renders maximum likelihood estimation of the model complicated.

 As the next theorem illuminates, the computation in \eqref{equation:moment-condition} is manageable for raw moments, where the order of the expectation operator and volatility integral can be reversed.